undp/satlomas-front/README.md

-# Dymaxion Labs platform frontend
+# GeoLomas frontend

-This is our main platform of image provisioning and analytics for users.
+This is the repository for the GeoLomas platform frontend web app.
-It uses the Terra API for fetching user data and raster/vector layers.
+It uses the REST API provided by the backend, for fetching user data, raster/vector layers, etc.

 ## Development